mohanmca/professional_certification/aws/3_2_aws_networking_anki.md

     * EC2 instance
     * ELB
     * EIP
-  * Global Accelarator - will have output DNS names to be used globally
+  * Global Accelerator - will have output DNS names to be used globally